Sonoma State Seawolves: Club sports

-Sonoma State also has a strong club sports program led by lacrosse, 2002 USLIA National champions, rowing, and women's volleyball, the 2018 and 2019 Division II National Champions.
+Sonoma State also has a club sports program led by lacrosse, 2002 MCLA National champions, rowing, and women's volleyball, the 2018 and 2019 Division II National Champions.
 In 2008, the Men's Volleyball Club finished as runner-up at the National Championships.
 In 2010, the Men's Volleyball Club won the division II NIRSA National Championship, and senior setter Scott Fontana was named MVP.

 In 2017, Sonoma State Rowing saw success during the Western Intercollegiate Rowing Association.
 Both the Men's Varsity 8+ and Novice 4+ won gold, competing in the lightweight category.

 In 2018, Sonoma State Women's Club Volleyball won the Division II National Championship.
 Outside hitter Rachel Hadley was named MVP.
 Right side hitter Bailey Oliver and Libero Becca Steiner were named 1st-team All-Americans, and Setter Samantha Wallace was named All-American Honorable Mention.

 In 2019, Sonoma State Women's Club Volleyball won the Division II National Championship, their second title in two years.
 Outside hitter Rachel Hadley was named MVP for a second year in a row.
 Right side hitter Bailey Oliver and setter Sam Wallace were named 1st-team All-Americans, and middle blocker Molly Armstrong was named All-American Honorable Mention.
 Coaches Robert Stamps and Chelsea Reilley were named National Coaches of the Year.